BettercareHealth/bettercare/nc/nc-7.md

 5. The skin may be damaged if the infant lies on the temperature probe or when the strapping is removed.
 6. The reading may be much higher than the temperature of the rest of the infant’s skin if the infant lies on the temperature probe or if the temperature probe is covered by clothing or a nappy.

 If you suspect that the telethermometer reading is incorrect, check the skin temperature with another telethermometer or measure the axillary temperature with a digital or low reading mercury thermometer.
-An axillary reading should be about 0.5 °C higher than the telethermometer reading over the left side of the abdomen.
+An axillary reading should be about 0.5&nbsp;°C higher than the telethermometer reading over the left side of the abdomen.

 ## The closed incubator